Everton sack Benitez as 2-1 defeat at Norwich proves to be final straw

 What's been said?

-The club have confirmed Benitez's departure in an official statement, which reads: "Everton Football Club can confirm the departure of Rafael Benitez as First Team manager.
+The club have confirmed Benitez's exit in an official statement, which reads: "Everton Football Club can confirm the departure of Rafael Benitez as First Team manager.

 "An update on a permanent replacement will be made in due course."